-Now that we know what factors may cause your Mac to slow down, the next thing we need to do is optimize your Mac based on these possible factors to improve the running speed of your macOS Monterey.
+Now that we know what factors may cause your Mac (macOS Monterey) to slow down, the next thing we need to do is optimize it based on these possible reasons.

 Kill Memory-Hungry Processes

-- Open Finder, click Go in the menu bar and select Utilities.
+- Open a Finder window, click Go menu in Finder, and select Utilities.

 - Click Activity Monitor, and it will show you all the processes on your Mac.

 - Before doing anything, go to the menu bar at the top of the screen and click View> Window Process and then return to the Activity Monitor.

-- Click the CPU, Memory, or Disk, and you'll find which apps are resource-hungry.
+- Click the Memory tab, and you'll find which apps are using the most memory space.

 - Highlight the memory-intensive app process and click the Stop button.